 How to Create and Schedule a Google Meet (Step-by-Step Guide)

-This guide shows you exactly how to create and schedule a Google Meet without getting lost between apps, tabs, and settings.
-We’ll cover how to create a meeting, how to schedule a Google Meet for later, how to handle recurring meetings, and how to invite people so your meeting link actually gets used.
-You’ll see how this works in Google Calendar, the google meet app, the gmail app, and the calendar app on your phone.
+This guide will walk you through creating and scheduling a Google Meet without getting bogged down in navigating different apps, tabs, and settings.
+We'll show you the ropes on setting up a meeting, scheduling a Google Meet for later, handling recurring meetings, and getting the word out to invitees so that your meeting link gets used for a change.
+You'll see how this all ties together in Google Calendar, the Google Meet app, the Gmail app, and the calendar app on your phone.

-If you often schedule meetings with multiple people and keep going back and forth to find a time slot, tools like Wellpin can save a lot of time.
-Wellpin works alongside Google Calendar and helps you create simple booking links and automatically schedule meetings without endless emails.
-Instead of manually coordinating schedules, you can let participants pick a time that works - and still use Google Meet as your video conferencing platform.
+If you're someone who regularly schedules meetings with a bunch of people & finds yourself jumping all over the place trying to find a time that works for everyone, then tools like Wellpin can be a huge time saver.
+Wellpin integrates with Google Calendar & lets you whip up simple booking links and automatically book meetings without all the back-and-forth emailing.
+Rather than manually wrangling schedules all the time, you can let participants pick a time that works - and still use Google Meet as your go-to video conferencing tool.

 Quick Answer - How to Create and Schedule a Google Meet